 Gold plays an important part in central banks’ reserves management, and they are significant holders of gold.
-This gold reserve data – compiled using IMF IFS statistics – tracks central banks’ reported purchases and sales along with gold as a percentage of their foreign exchange reserves.
+This gold reserve data – compiled using IMF IFS statistics – tracks central banks’ reported purchases and sales along with gold as a percentage of their international reserves.

 Length and frequency

 Quarterly official gold holdings from 2000, as well as the latest available month-end data for the Top 100 holders.

 Monthly and annual detailed changes in gold reserves from January 2002.

 Monthly files are updated within the first 10 days of the month (with data two months in arrears).
 Quarterly data is updated a month after the end of the quarter.

 Holdings are given in tonnes, US$ value and % of total reserves.
 Changes in holdings are measured in tonnes.